Chris Rumph: Alabama

 From there, Rumph moved to Alabama to replace Bo Davis.
 There, he won back-to-back BCS national championships as the team’s defensive line coach.

 Texas

 Rumph spent the 2014 season at Texas as the team’s assistant head coach for defense/defensive line.

 Florida

 Rumph joined the Gators’ staff as a defensive line coach in 2015 and was promoted to co-defensive coordinator prior to the 2017 season.
 He served as Florida's full-time defensive coordinator for the final four games of the season after Randy Shannon was promoted to interim head coach when Jim McElwain was fired.

 Tennessee

 Rumph worked as the defensive coordinator for Tennessee in 2018 and 2019.

 Houston Texans

 Rumph then made the jump to the NFL and worked as the team's outside linebackers coach for the 2020 season.

 Chicago Bears

 In 2021, Rumph became the defensive line coach for the Chicago Bears.
-He was not retained by the team following the firing of head coach Matt Nagy after the conclusion of the 2021 season.